openshift/enhancements/enhancements/ingress/haproxy-thread-tuning.md

 	// count defines the number of threads created per router pod.
 Creating
 	// more threads allows each router pod to handle more connections, at the
 	// cost of more system resources used.
 If this field is empty, the
-	// IngressController will use a default value of 4 threads.
+	// IngressController will use the default value.
+The current default is 4
+	// threads, but this may change in future releases.
 	//
 	// +kubebuilder:validation:Optional
 	// +kubebuilder:validation:Minimum=4
 	// +optional
-	Count int `json:"count,omitempty"`
+	Count int32 `json:"count,omitempty"`
 }
 ```

-When unset, the ingress operator will provision routers with 4 threads,
+When unset, the ingress operator will provision ingress controller pods with 4
-matching the existing behavior in OpenShift 4.7.
+threads, matching the existing behavior in OpenShift 4.7.

 It would be possible to implement this field as a simple integer within the
 `IngressControllerSpec` as `spec.threadCount` or something similar, however
-there are other tunable threading performance options that HAProxy exposes, and
+there are other tunable threading performance options that HAProxy exposes,
-it is possible that the ingress controller will be updated to support those
+such as cpu pinning, and it is possible that the ingress controller will be
-fields at a later date.
-If any of those fields are added, it would be
+updated to support those fields at a later date.
+If any of those fields are
-preferable to include those fields within a single subresource.
-In order to
+added, it would be preferable to include those fields within a grouping field
-make that potential upgrade less painful, the `spec.threading` subresource will
+like `spec.threading`.
+In order to make that potential upgrade less painful,
-be added with only one field, `spec.threading.count`.
+the `spec.threading` field will be added with only one subfield,
+`spec.threading.count`.

 ### User Stories